Lanznx/backend-b-blog/lazy-b/README.md

 - Prevents "away" or "inactive" status in messaging applications
 - Customizable interval between key presses
 - Simple command-line interface
-- Runs in background with no dock icon by default
+- Cross-platform: Works on macOS, Windows, and Linux
+- Background mode on macOS (no dock icon)
 - Python API for integration into your own scripts
 - Minimal resource usage